 - Add feta, olives, or pesto for a Mediterranean twist

-Store in an airtight container up to 3 days.
+Refrigerate in airtight container up to 3 days.

 Freeze

-Wrap slices and freeze up to 3 months.
+Wrap tightly and freeze up to 3 months.

 Reheat